MeelahMe/Resume-/README.md

 - Directed cross-functional initiatives with faculty, student organizations, and corporate partners to deliver impactful programming and secure sponsorships.
 - Managed project timelines, budgets, and logistics across multiple concurrent initiatives, ensuring successful delivery from concept to execution.
 - Mentored junior members and led recruitment efforts, significantly expanding the organization’s reach and presence on campus.

+**Vice President – Unified Health Alliance**
+*August 2020 – August 2021*
+- Led the planning and execution of health-related projects and events, managing all aspects from concept to completion.
+- Coordinated efforts among healthcare professionals, students, and community organizations to deliver impactful, inclusive programming.
+- Oversaw project timelines, resources, and budgets, consistently delivering initiatives on time and within scope.
+- Introduced operational practices that improved the efficiency and sustainability of club activities.

 **Deep Learning School for Science (DSL4SCI) – Participant**
 - Engaged with researchers and engineers in applying deep learning methods to scientific computing workflows at Lawrence Berkeley National Laboratory.